Bill Sarpalius: Congress

 In 1980, Sarpalius successfully ran for a seat in the Texas State Senate, a body in which he served until 1989.
 He was elected in 1988 to the U.S. House of Representatives, where he was a member of the Agricultural Committee.
-Sarpalius was one of a number of congressman involved in drafting the guidelines of the North American Free Trade Agreement.
+Sarpalius was one of a number of congressmen involved in drafting the guidelines of the North American Free Trade Agreement.
 As a Lithuanian American, Sarpalius called for American aid to Lithuania, which was occupied by the Soviet Union and then reclaimed its independence at the end of the Cold War.
 In 1998, he was awarded the Order of the Lithuanian Grand Duke Gediminas, "the highest award and recognition that Lithuania could give to a noncitizen by the President of Lithuania."

 "The president said some very nice things about my efforts in helping the Lithuanian people in their fight for freedom.
 He told the crowd about President Landsbergis's visit to my office that night in 1989 and the vision that he had shared with me.
 He acknowledged the members of Congress who had worked tirelessly to help the tiny Baltic states gain their freedom from the Soviet Union."

-Sarpalius gained a second term in the House in 1990, when he defeated the Republican State Representative Richard A. Waterfield of Canadian in Hemphill County, who resigned from the legislature to make the congressional race.
-In 1992, Sarpalius halted the bid to return to Congress waged by former Republican U.S. Representative Beau Boulter of Amarillo, who vacated the House seat in 1988, when he waged a failed campaign to oust Democratic U.S. Senator Lloyd M. Bentsen.
+Sarpalius won a second term in the House in 1990, when he defeated Republican State Representative Richard A. Waterfield of Canadian in Hemphill County, who resigned from the legislature to make the congressional race.
+In 1992, Sarpalius faced a spirited challenge from his Republican predecessor, Beau Boulter of Amarillo, who vacated the House seat in 1988 to challenge Democratic U.S. Senator Lloyd Bentsen.

-In 1994, Sarpalius was one of a large number of Democrats unseated in the Republican Revolution.
+In 1994, however, Sarpalius was one of a large number of House Democrats unseated in the "Republican Revolution".
 He lost to former Reagan administration official Mac Thornberry, taking only 45 percent of the vote to Thornberry's 55 percent.
 Thornberry would go on to hold the seat for almost a quarter-century.
-Since Sarpalius left office, the Democrats have only crossed the 30 percent mark in the district three times.
+To date, Sarpalius is the last Democrat to garner even 40 percent of the district's vote.

 Later career

-Afterwards, Sarpalius was appointed by U.S. President Bill Clinton as a top official in the U.S. Department of Agriculture.
+After leaving Congress, Sarpalius was appointed by U.S. President Bill Clinton as a top official in the U.S. Department of Agriculture.
 He is currently the chief executive officer of Advantage Associates, a powerful Washington consulting firm made up of former elected officials.
-After the success of his book "The Grand Duke from Boys Ranch" he became a highly sought after motivational public speaker, speaking to crowds as many as 65,000.
+After the success of his book The Grand Duke from Boys Ranch, he became a sought after motivational public speaker.

+Personal

+Sarpalius is Roman Catholic and affiliated with Lions International.
+He has a son, David William Sarpalius, from a former marriage.